-As soon as we took off I was greeted to an incredible view of crepuscular sun rays cutting through the mountains.
+As soon as we took off I was greeted with an incredible view of crepuscular sun rays cutting through the mountains.
 We then continued soaring above the thin clouds, hanging low in the valleys and below two of the most prominent peaks in the park: Mount Garibaldi and the Black Tusk.

 6. Alice Lake Provincial Park

 Keep an eye out for mountain bikers who like to use some of the paths too.
 Nowhere near as good views as the chief, I like to see this as a relaxed stroll with a picnic, as opposed to a scramble to a summit.

 7. Brandywine Falls Provincial Park

-In my eyes the Brandywine Falls are way prettier.
-I have felt the urge to discover a bit more and scrambled down to the bottom of the falls.
-It can be a bit dangerous and the last thing I want to is get you into trouble.
+In my eyes, the Brandywine Falls are way prettier.
+I felt the urge to discover a bit more and scrambled down to the bottom of the falls.
+It can be a bit dangerous and the last thing I want is to get you into trouble.

 8. Spot a black bear